zenstackhq/zenstack/README.md

 ### Data modeling

 ZenStack uses a schema language called `ZModel` to define data types and their relationship.
 The `zenstack` CLI takes a schema file as input and generates database client client code automatically.
 Such client code allows you program against database in server-side code in a fully typed way, without writing any SQL.
 It also provides commands for synchronizing data model with database schema, as well generating "migration reords" when your data model evolves.

-Please checkout [Data Modeling Cheatsheet](/docs/get-started/data-modeling-cheatsheet) on how to carry out common tasks.

 Internally, ZenStack completely relies on Prisma for ORM tasks.
 The ZModel language is a superset of Prisma's schema language.
 When `zenstack generate` is run, a Prisma schema named 'schema.prisma' is generated beside your ZModel schema file.
 You don't need to commit schema.prisma to source control.
 The recommended practice is to run `zenstack generate` during deployment, so Prisma schema is regenerated on the fly.